mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

    influence language standards, compiler development, or library ecosystems.
 But an institution representing the science community as a whole can.

-The overarching goal should be clear: **reduce complexity in research software by moving problems upward in the software stack.** This means solid software architecture, shared solutions, and reliable standards—not more fragmented projects solving the same problems independently.
+The overarching goal should be clear: **reduce complexity in research software by moving problems lower in the software stack.** This means solid software architecture, shared solutions, and reliable standards—not more fragmented projects solving the same problems independently.